cristianastan2/AOES-CLIM670-CESM-OceanIce/_episodes/04-Running-OcnIce.md

 Just like the `F` compsets needed SST data as the boundary forcing, `G` compsets require boundary forcing from the atmosphere.
 The standard atmospheric forcing provided to a `G` compset is called CORE (Coordinated Ocean-ice Reference Experiments), version 2, atmopsheric datasets (Large and Yeager 2009)

 * `G`: this is a standard ocean/ice with data atmosphere/land compset in which the boundary forcing is called `normal year forcing (NYF)`, meaning 12 months of CORE forcing data that repeats (think like a climatology).
-* `GIAF`: this is ocean/ice activate with data atmosphere/land in which teh boundary forcing is interannually varying from CORE forcing data.
+* `GIAF`: this is ocean/ice activate with data atmosphere/land in which the boundary forcing is interannually varying from CORE forcing data.

 ## Our Experiments